ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 For example, you can categorize `printf()` statements by severity levels, such as `DEBUG`, `WARNING` and `ERROR`.
 To do so, define levels of severity.
 Then, each time you compile or run the program, specify which level you want to use.
 The macros use the level you specified in an `if` condition.
 That condition can control the format of the information the macro prints, or whether it prints anything at all.
 This gives you full control of the debug information presented every run.

 Remember that `printf()` can take as many parameters as you give it.
 Macros support this functionality: you can define them with `...` to mimic printf()’s behavior.
-To learn more about using `...` in your code, read about [variadic macros on Wikipedia](http://en.wikipedia.org/wiki/Variadic_macro).

 This is an example: